 Which version Aristotle intends to establish is a matter of controversy.
 He could be establishing the second version on the basis of the first, or the first version on the basis of the second, or just the second version.

 Aristotle explains that, given its peculiar status as the firmest first principle, PNC is not susceptible to demonstration.
-A demonstration is a deductive argument.
-If PNC could be deduced from another premise, then that premise would have to be a firmer and prior principle, so PNC could not have been the firmest first principle.
+A demonstration is a deductive argument, the conclusion of which is deduced from firmer, prior premises.
+It follows that if PNC could be deduced from another premise, then that premise would have to be a firmer and prior principle, with the result that PNC could not have been the firmest first principle.
 Aristotle also says that if PNC could be demonstrated, then everything would be subject to demonstration, which would lead to an infinite regress.
 Therefore demonstration is ruled out, and one must be wary of reconstructions of Aristotle's discussion in terms of ordinary deductive arguments.
 Anyone asking for a deductive argument for PNC, as Aristotle points out, is missing the point, or, rather, is asking for something that is impossible without using PNC.
 You cannot engage in argument unless you rely on PNC.
 Anyone who claims to reject PNC “for the sake of argument” is similarly misguided.

 Given the impossibility of deducing PNC from anything else, one might expect Aristotle to explain the peculiar status of PNC by comparing it with other logical principles that might be rivals for the title of the firmest first principle, for example his version of the law of excluded middle—for any x and for any F, it is necessary either to assert F of x or to deny F of x.
 Instead, Aristotle defies others to find a prior principle (Metaph IV 4 1006a10–11).
 For modern philosophers, it is still an interesting question whether PNC is prior to other principles of logic, or, indeed, to the notions of truth, reference and identity.
 PNC assumes the notion of identity: It is impossible for (one and) the same thing to belong and not to belong to (one and) the same thing at (one and) the same time &c.
 PNC is presupposed by Leibniz's law, which states that if x and y are discernible (if one has a property that the other lacks), then x is not identical with y.